Straz Center for the Performing Arts: Carol Morsani Hall

 The centerpiece of the complex which seats over 2,600.
 The hall's proscenium is 60 ft high with a playing depth of 55 ft and a total stage width of 120 ft.
 When combined with an 11-story high backstage area, the enormous Carol Morsani Hall onstage and backstage areas easily accommodate major productions of Broadway musicals, presentations by Opera Tampa, ballets and multi-genre concerts.
 A 42-ton concert wall can be lowered for the orchestra and choral performances.
 The traditional horseshoe-shaped auditorium has continental seating on four levels: orchestra, mezzanine, balcony and gallery.
 Excellent sightlines combine with acoustics.
+The hall is named for Carol Morsani, who, along with her husband, Frank Morsani, is a noted Tampa philanthropist.

 Ferguson Hall

 Suited for plays, pop concerts and dance events, with a 40 ft wide by 30 ft high proscenium, a total playing depth of 50 ft and a total stage width of 80 ft, plus orchestra pit and concert wall.
+This hall was named for Center benefactor Louise Saberton Lykes Ferguson.
+The wife of attorney Chester Ferguson, she died in 2016.

 Jaeb Theater

 The 292-seat Robert and Lorena Jaeb Theater is named for the Jaebs, whose gift to the Capitol Fund Drive in 1985 helped establish the endowment fund for the Tampa Bay Performing Arts Center.
 The Jaeb Theater's stage is 40 ft wide by 20 ft deep.
 The audience area can be configured to stadium or cabaret seating for plays or cabaret shows, as well as recording sessions, television productions, seminars and business meetings.